 Local Anaesthesia Injections

-The main technique your Surgeon will use to numb your scalp are local anaesthesia injections.
-These are very small injections into the areas your surgeon will take hair out and implant hairs into such as the hairline, temples or crown.
-The injections are performed using a very fine needle, (almost the width of a human hair).
+The primary technique your Surgeon will use to numb your scalp are local anaesthesia injections.
+These are tiny injections into the areas where your surgeon will remove hair and implant it, such as the hairline, temples, or crown.
+The injections are performed using a tiny needle (nearly the width of a human hair).

-Even though the needle is very small, our Surgeons go the extra mile.
+Even though the needle is small, our Surgeons go the extra mile.
 They use a TENS device on your skin to distract your brain from receiving all the pain signals.
 This means that any soreness from the initial numbing injections is significantly reduced.
-After this stage is finished, your entire scalp will be numb and you shouldn’t feel pain during the procedure.
+After this stage, your entire scalp will be numb, and you shouldn’t feel pain during the procedure.

-In addition to local anaesthetic, our Surgeons will also provide you with some pain- relieving medications.
-These help to reduce any discomfort throughout the procedure and help to relax you even further!
+In addition to local anaesthetic, our Surgeons will also provide you with some pain-relieving medications.
+These help reduce any discomfort throughout the procedure and further relax you.

 Techniques used to minimise discomfort

 Being stressed increases your brain’s perception of pain.
-So keeping every patient nice and relaxed is one of our main priorities.
-Our custom built hair transplant clinic is designed to keep every patient relaxed.
+So keeping every patient friendly and relaxed is one of our main priorities.
+Our custom-built hair transplant clinic is designed to keep every patient relaxed.
 We use different techniques such as:

 - Giving a tablet that makes you feel sleepy and relaxed